mdelcorvo/rgumbo/README.md

 > *Copyright 2022 [Marcello Del Corvo](https://github.com/mdelcorvo).
 Licensed under the MIT license.*

-[Gumbo](https://www.pillsbury.com/recipes/creole-chicken-gumbo-soup/15686514-d713-4056-bd2e-60cd68b20f9d) is a soup made with a dark roux, vegetables, chicken, sausage, shrimp and served over rice.
+[Gumbo](https://www.pillsbury.com/recipes/creole-chicken-gumbo-soup/15686514-d713-4056-bd2e-60cd68b20f9d), like any other soup, is a mixture of different ingredients.
+This one in particular is made with a dark roux, vegetables, chicken, sausage, shrimp and served over rice.
 Except that instead of tasty food and fresh ingredients, `rgumbo` provides you with R functions.

-This package was born as a result of me constantly breaking the DRY principle by copy-and-pasting functions from old projects into new ones.
-Hence, the functions in `rgumbo` do not have a single common topic, but they are all either related to manipulating data.frames or general productivity utilities.
+This package is a result of me constantly breaking the DRY principle by copy-and-pasting functions from old projects into new ones.
+Hence, the functions in `rgumbo` do not have a single common topic, but they are all either related to manipulating genomic data or general productivity utilities.

 This package  has several functions that can prove to be useful and time-saving if you happen to need